Missale Romanum, rubric pro loco for Holy Saturday.

 The Litany (no longer duplicated) was sung as far as Omnes Sancti et Sanctae then interrupted and in the middle of choir before the candle and in the sight of the people a container of water was blessed in the sanctuary, as the font in the Baptistery had been in the traditional rite.
 Then in Latin (or where forms in the Rituale had been authorised in the vernacular) the people were invited to renew their baptismal promises.
 Then the Litany was resumed and after that Mass was celebrated.
 At the Mass Judica and the preparatory prayers were omitted, Vespere autem sabbati became the communion verse, Spiritum nobis the postcommunion and the last Gospel was omitted.
 These changes were, of course, later extended to the entire liturgical year.

 The above two photographs are of the 1962 'Paschal Vigil' celebrated by the FSSP in Denton.
 The first picture shows the ministers sat at the sedilia staring at a lector who is singing a prophecy to the Paschal Candle on its 'temporary stand' in medio chori.
+It will be noted that contrary to various commentaries by the reformers that the prophecies were sung by the light of the Paschal Candle a single candle in a dark church actually provides very little light - hence the recourse to additional candelabra in the photograph.
 In the second picture the celebrant is walking around the Paschal Candle censing it (do they do this with maypoles one wonders?) prior to the renovation of baptismal promises.
 The image below is from J.B.O'Connell's 'The Cermonies of Holy Week', 1960 and shows the arrangement in the sanctuary for the blessing of the baptismal bucket, versus populum.

 On the subject of the new Holy Week rites to quote the good Dr. Glover: